bahrus/templ-mount/README.md

 Tim searches for "community hospitals near me", and watches his remaining data disappear while downloading, as part of the original payload, an ad sponsoring the search.

 The ad allows Tiny Tim to join a waiting list to purchase Maurizio Cattelan’s next installment of his masterpiece series "Comedian, Nth Edition."
-But hey, at least it wasn't an iFrame.
+But hey, at least the ad wasn't delivered inside an iFrame.
+Progress!

 This is the optimal user experience, according to the experts.